FreesideHull/pyinfra-config/README.md

 # pyinfra-config
-pyinfra config for using administering machines
+pyinfra config for using administering Freeside machines